kilfour/QuickFuzzr/Docs/B_Reference/P_Primitives/Methods/Bytes.md

 - Throws an `ArgumentOutOfRangeException` when `max` > `byte.MaxValue` (i.e. `> 255`).
 - When `min == max`, the fuzzr always returns that exact value.
 - Boundary coverage: over time, values at both ends of the interval should appear.
-- Can be made to return `byte?` using the `.Nullable()` combinator.
-- `byte` is automatically detected and generated for object properties.
-- `byte?` is automatically detected and generated for object properties.